vmsimone/us-shogi/README.md

 # us-shogi
-Basic website for AZ Shogi Club
+Basic front-end website for US Shogi Federation

+Site is live at https://shogiusa.com/